syncfusion-content/javascript-docs/js/api/ejSpreadsheet.md

 ### copySheet(fromIdx, toIdx, isCopySheet)
 {:#methods:copysheet}

-This method is used to copy sheets in Spreadsheet.
+This method is used to copy or move the sheets in Spreadsheet.
 <table class="params">
 <thead>
 <tr>